-As described, major national and international agreements, national legislation and curricula and policy further define and add imperatives for all state education systems to move towards this process of inclusion.
-Finally, effective inclusion has a number of components and the culmination of these is found in the outcomes experienced by the students themselves.
+The inclusion of people with a disability in educational institutions at a level commensurate with their degree of ability. education systems to move towards this process of inclusion.
+Finally, effective inclusion has a number of components and the culmination of these is found in the outcomes experienced by students themselves.
 This issue of outcomes can be judged by the nature and benefit of the academic and social engagement that these students are able to achieve in education.